microsoft/call-center-ai/README.md

 #### 1. Prerequisites

-If you skiped the `make brew` command from the first install section, make sure you have the following installed:
+If you skipped the `make brew` command from the first install section, make sure you have the following installed:

 - [Rust](https://rust-lang.org)
 - [uv](https://docs.astral.sh/uv)